|October 23 2021 & October 26 2022||17 nights

 The tantalising notion of floating down a remote part of the Mekong River in upper Laos by slow boat was a lure which was hard to resist.
-In our business, people chat, and this journey was on everyone's lips back in 1998 when I first did the research.
 To reach the river you must pass through northern Thailand and the Golden Triangle where opium once grew - now there are rice fields and prosperous towns.

-This trip offers a taste of northern Thailand, Laos and Cambodia and is sure to have you coming back for more.
+This trip offers a taste of Northern Thailand, Laos and Cambodia and has remained a favourite since our first expedition.

 Three hours to the north is the old town of Chiang Rai.
 Once the capital of the Mangrai dynasty (1262), the town was regularly occupied by the Burmese until 1933 when Chiang Rai was named a province of Thailand.
 We hold up here for the night and prepare for our journey on the Mekong River from Thailand to Laos.